Melekdmr/Melekdmr/README.md

 # 💫 About Me:
 🌱 I'm currently exploring the world of .NET || Backend Development to build scalable and efficient applications. <br>

-📫How to reach me melekddmr@outlook.co
+📫How to reach me melekddmr@outlook.com